Waste reduction and recycling

 Recycling

 Figure 4: shows our recycling and composting rate for our UK operations and monitors progress against our 2030 targets.
+To date, we’ve increased our recycling and composting rate by 3% since 2020.
+We need to increase this to ensure we meet our 2030 target.

 Figure 4: Bar chart showing the recycling and composting rate for our UK operations Figure 4: Bar chart showing the recycling and composting rate for our UK operations